-Millie and Roy knew our habits.
+Millie and Roy kept track of our habits.
 They took little notice of every-day barking at sleddog dinner-time yet cued off alarm yelps when a predator was in the neighborhood.
-They ignored the noisy truck that brings a weekly water delivery whereas the fuel-oil truck that comes once a summer triggered caution.
-They were accustomed to my opening the deck door to poke the long lens through the screen curtain...except during mating. read more...
+They ignored the noisy truck that brought weekly water deliveries but the fuel-oil truck that came once a summer triggered caution.
+They were accustomed to my opening the deck door to poke the long lens through the screen curtain...except during mating.

 In the summer seasons since Millie and Roy, several other crane families have vied for the territory.
 Because we knew Millie and Roy so very well, we can now see stiking and consistent differences in demeanor among the individual birds who have followed after them.
 The unique personalities of the birds suggest impressive capabilities of their minds.

 Visitors to this website may have insights from their own perspectives.
-Please email your comments and especially send reports of other cranes raising their colts.
+Please email your comments and especially send stories about other cranes raising their colts.

 Christy Yuncker Happ

-For many years, Millie & Roy have celebrated their arrival with unison calls and dance.
-After strolling the territory, they fly to a pond across the valley.
-In the afternoon, they return to inspect, to forage, to snooze, and to mate.
+The cranes inspect their familiar territory, celebrating with unison calls and dance.
+Next, they cross the valley to check out the neighborhood.
+In the afternoon, they return to forage, to snooze, and to mate.

 Millie and Roy track flying dragonflies, lunging at many and plucking some from the air for Pi-13's lunch.
-In his second month, Pi is highly attentive to dragonflies but snatching is beyond his skill-level.
+In the second month, Pi fixates on dragonflies, but snatching is beyond his skill-level.